Representation learning in cerebellum-like structures: Plasticity in expansion layers

-In contrast to appetitive reinforcement, aversive learning in \textit{Drosophila} induces plasticity in the calyx mainly during long-term memory formation within 9–48 hours, in sequential increase in activity of different KC subtypes during consolidation~\cite{louis2018cyclic, yu2006drosophila, akalal2010late}.
-However, similarly to appetitive learning, imaging individual somata in the calyx shows an increase in the number of responsive neurons to the conditioned odor~\cite{Delestro2020}.
+In addition to long-term memory, appetitive, but not aversive, short-term memory results in changes of Kenyon cell responses.
+Pairing an odor with sucrose for a few brief trials produces a robust increase in odor-evoked dendritic \calcium{} responses within at least 5–15 minutes in both, honey bees and \textit{Drosophila}~\cite{szyszka2008associative,louis2018cyclic}, revealing a rapid, physiological form of reinforcement.
 Thus, the MB calyx exhibits both rapid physiological and slow structural reinforcement mechanisms, organized across cell types and timescales to encode the behavioral relevance of experience.

-Mechanistically, direct activation of neuromodulatory pathways in \textit{Drosophila} reveals that reinforcement requires coincidence between sensory input and modulatory signals in the MB calyx.
+Mechanistically, experimental evidence suggests that reinforcement in the MB calyx is driven by the coincidence of sensory input and neuromodulatory signals.
 Pairing stimulation of dopaminergic neurons with odor presentation enhances KC responses, whereas unpaired activation fails to induce plasticity, establishing a cellular substrate for reinforcement learning \cite{boto2019independent, qiao_input-timing-dependent_2022}.
 Because calcium signaling is crucial for stimulation-induced plasticity, reinforced plasticity likely arises through facilitation of \calcium{} transients both in bees and flies~\cite{perisse2009early, locatelli2005focal, muller2000prolonged}.
-Both dopamine~\cite{tomchik2009dynamics} and octopamine~\cite{leyton2014octopamine} evoke \calcium{} influx via VGCCs in \textit{Drosophila}, yet only octopamine produces a synergistic increase when paired with cholinergic input~\cite{tomchik2009dynamics}.
+Both dopamine and octopamine evoke \calcium{} influx via VGCCs in \textit{Drosophila}, yet only octopamine produces a synergistic increase when paired with cholinergic input~\cite{leyton2014octopamine}.
 Another key mechanism is cyclic adenosine monophosphate–protein kinase A (cAMP-PKA) activation~\cite{louis2018cyclic,fiala1999reversible}.
-Notably, appetitive—but not aversive—learning increases cAMP levels in the calyx, and octopamine, but not dopamine, strongly elevates cAMP.
-Both, the enhanced effect of octopamine on calcium and cAMP, are consistent with short-term plasticity being restricted to appetitive conditioning~\cite{louis2018cyclic}.
+Notably, appetitive—but not aversive—learning increases cAMP levels in the calyx~\cite{louis2018cyclic}, and octopamine, but not dopamine, strongly elevates cAMP~\cite{tomchik2009dynamics}.
+Both, the enhanced effect of octopamine on calcium and cAMP, are consistent with short-term enhancement of KC responses being restricted to appetitive conditioning~\cite{louis2018cyclic}.
 Together, these pathways link calcium and cAMP signaling to the selective reinforcement of behaviorally relevant inputs.